COMMUNITY SPOTLIGHT: Comprehensive, Coordinated, and Ongoing Housing-Focused Outreach

 Body

-This is part of a series of community spotlights on local encampment responses that are humanely and effectively helping people move off streets and into homes.
-Read other spotlights at usich.gov/encampments.
+This is part of a series on alternatives to criminalization that are humanely and effectively helping people move off streets and into homes.
+Read other alternatives to criminalization at usich.gov/encampments.

 Not all homelessness outreach is the same.
 The most effective outreach connects people directly with housing and health care, including mental health and substance use treatment, and it is based on a foundation of trust and consistency.
 This increases the likelihood of people accepting housing, shelter, and services.
 When permanent housing is not immediately available—as it often is not—outreach efforts should connect people with interim options that promote dignity, respect, and pathways to permanent housing.